aogriffiths/relay/relay-specification-short.md

 ************************************************************************************************************************
 ### 5.4.
 Subscription Renewal

+_The Subscriber sends a Subscription Request to a Hub_

-3. Subscriber is given a number of `lease_seconds` and MUST resubscribe before these have elapsed.
+1. Subscriber is given a number of `lease_seconds` and MUST resubscribe before these have elapsed.

+2. Re-subscription follows exactly the same steps as the initial subscription.

 <br/>
 <a name="5.5."></a>